KubeOperator/kubeapps-plus/script/apps/gitlab-ce/README.md

 - _At least_ 3 GB of RAM available on your cluster, in chunks of 1 GB
 - Kubernetes 1.4+ with Beta APIs enabled
 - PV provisioner support in the underlying infrastructure
-- The ability to point a DNS entry or URL at your GitLab install
+- The ability to point a DNS entry or URL at your gitlab install

 ## Installing the Chart